 Accounting & Sales

-From a sales perspective integrations are vital for financial reporting.
+From a sales, perspective integrations are vital for financial reporting.
 Whether this is done on a monthly, quarterly or yearly basis.
-Integrations between your sales SaaS and your accounting applications allow you to continuously collect and monitor real time sales.
-As well as revenue and spend data in one interface.
+Integrations between your sales SaaS and your accounting applications allow you to continuously collect and monitor real-time sales.
+As well as revenue and spending data in one interface.

 For instance, an integration can run when a new deal has been added to Pipedrive with the customer’s information.
 It can then trigger an account being created in Quickbooks.
 Then a delayed report on the cash flow from deals that day.

 Examples of Accounting & Sales Integrations